 To define the default third-party vulnerability detection control for all processes and Kubernetes nodes

-Under Third-party vulnerability Analytics, select one of the Global third-party vulnerability detection control modes:
+Go to Settings > Analyze and alert > Application security > General settings > Third-party vulnerability Analytics and select one of the Global third-party vulnerability detection control modes:

 You can also define custom monitoring rules based on certain criteria.
 In this case, the default monitoring mode applies to all processes and Kubernetes nodes that are not matched by a rule.